DavidBarts/abnormal/README.rst

 * Objects, however, can be useful for caching relational data and thereby reducing database load.
 * Don't go after a fly with a sledgehammer.
+* Do automate repetitive tasks.
+* Avoid making the programmer stutter.

 A Few Examples
 ==============

+The package's features are mostly described in this section.
+More comprehensive API documentation is coming soon.

 These examples all assume a database containing the following ``suppliers`` table: